Financial Aid Information for Graduate Students

 - For Fall 2018, Spring 2019, and/or Summer 2019 complete the 2018-2019 FAFSA

 - Be sure to list Goucher's federal school code: 002073

-- Activate your FASTS account and log in to review your "Documents" tab about a week after submitting your FAFSA - Submit any needed documents
+- Activate your Net Partner (formerly FASTS) account and log in to review your "Documents" tab about a week after submitting your FAFSA - Submit any needed documents

 - Please submit a Graduate Student Expected Enrollment form when you are confident of your expected credits each semester